mhark718/galois/README.md

       multiplication_table[i,j]=compute_pathetic_derision(polynomial,pv[i]*pv[j])
-where pathetic_derision is the zero borrow zero carry synthetic division of the polynomial by the product of the two elements of the basis vectors for the extension field. the fun stuff: take any four elements of the field(non-zero values in the denominator please) verify by lookup and computation:
+where pathetic_derision is the zero borrow zero carry synthetic division of the polynomial by the product of the two elements of the basis vectors for the extension field.
+Updates:
+Stole a lot of code from the internet and am cudgeling it into a form that makes it work for finite fields. thank you internet and people who wrote the code.
+I had basically the same idea for the polynomial product.
+Still need to refactor it to make comprehensions in python.

+the fun stuff:
+take any four elements of the field(non-zero values in the denominator please) verify by lookup and computation: